YongchengYAO/CartiMorph/README.md

 ### 2.4 Preparing MRI Data

-To reproduce and validate our work, follow the steps to prepare data.
+To reproduce and validate our work, follow the steps to prepare data or use the [preprocessed data](https://github.com/YongchengYAO/CartiMorph?tab=readme-ov-file#21-rocket-preprocessed-data-oaizib-cm).

 1. Download MR images from the OAI baseline dataset using the image paths in the [subject information table](https://github.com/YongchengYAO/CartiMorph/blob/main/Dataset/OAIZIB/OAIZIB_subject_info.xlsx), and convert `.dcm` to `.nii.gz` format with tools like [dcm2niix](https://github.com/rordenlab/dcm2niix)